Updated 17/12/24

 Headbutting and potential health concerns

 It’s important to differentiate between a playful cat headbutt and something more serious like feline head pressing, which is a behavior that could indicate neurological problems.
-Cat head pressing, unlike a typical head bump, involves a cat pushing their head against a wall or object repeatedly and should be checked by a vet, as it could be linked to health issues such as a brain tumor.
+Cat head pressing, unlike a typical head bump, involves a cat pushing their head against a wall or object repeatedly and should be checked by a vet, as it could be linked to health issues, for example, liver disease or vision loss.

 Building bonds with headbutting